 Plus, you don’t need to get rid of Windows immediately, you can easily dual-boot Windows and Ubuntu.

-The Best Distro to Switch to from OS X
+The Best Distro to Switch to From Mac

 If the appeal of OS X is its minimalistic, aesthetic look, then Elementary OS is what you need to switch to.
 It’s “inspired” by OS X, much like how Vanilla Ice was “inspired” by Queen’s Under Pressure.